 Shopping for a heater for attic use?
 In today’s guide, we are going to help you find the best heater for attic to warm you up especially during this cold season!
 Read on to find 8 suggestions along with a handy buyer’s guide!

-8 Best Heaters for Attic to Buy in 2020
+8 Best Heaters for Attic to Buy

 First up, we have the Dr. Infrared DR998 heater + humidifier.
 If you want near-instant heat in your attic, then this unit should be a fine choice thanks to its infrared technology.

 However, also keep in mind that this heater won’t be heating the air in the room directly, so you will feel warm only right in front of it.
 This is an inherent downside of all infrared heaters.

 The infrared technology aside, DR998 is a very versatile heater.
 It boasts 3 heat settings for energy efficiency, while the adjustable thermostat can be set from 50 to 86 degrees Fahrenheit to ensure comfortable temperatures in your attic.
 The 12-hour auto-shutoff timer also lets you schedule heating.